eed3si9n/eed3si9n.com/content/posts/sbt-2.0-ideas.md

 ### idea 2: subsume platform cross building `%%%`

-The `%%%` operator introduced by Scala.JS is a brilliant idea that allows sbt to build JavaScript project which can depend on mixture of Scala.JS and JVM libraries.
-However Anton [brought](https://github.com/sbt/sbt/discussions/6736) up:
+The `%%%` operator, introduced by Scala.JS, is a brilliant mechanism that allows sbt to build JavaScript project which can depend on mixture of Scala.JS and JVM libraries.
+However, Anton has [brought](https://github.com/sbt/sbt/discussions/6736) up:

 > `%%%` vs `%%` is a constant pain point and can lead to downstream breakages.

-It's hard to explain to newcomers.
+It's also hard to explain to newcomers what `%%%` is.
 In short, `%%%` allows you to do _both_ Scala cross building and platform cross building.
 In the discussion I've proposed that:

 > What I suggest would be to obliterate `%%%` and do whatever it needs to do (capture sjs prefix under JS subproject etc) as part of normal `%%`/sbt operation.

-sbt 2.0.0-alpha7 also implements this. `ModuleID(...)` now has a new field called `platformOpt`, which defaults to `None`. sbt has a new key called `platform`, which will automatically inject the platform suffix on `%%` dependencies.
+sbt 2.0.0-alpha7 implements this. `ModuleID(...)` now has a new field called `platformOpt`, which defaults to `None`. sbt has a new key called `platform`, which will automatically inject the platform suffix on `%%` dependencies.

 ```scala
 scalaVersion := "2.13.10"